Perry Mason (1957 TV series): United States and Canada

 CBS Home Entertainment has released all nine seasons of Perry Mason on Region 1 DVD.
 Each season was released in two-volume half-season sets because each season of Perry Mason contains considerably more material than a modern TV series.
 The first season of Perry Mason featured 39 episodes, Season 3 had 26 episodes, and all other seasons had either 28 or 30 episodes; this compares with 22 for a typical modern series.
 In addition, Perry Mason episodes are 50–53 minutes long, while a 2014 Nielsen study found that modern one-hour shows are shortened to accommodate 14 to 15 minutes of commercials.

 The DVDs contain the original full-length version of each episode.
 (Note: There was one exception, an error that was later rectified.
 The second season episode, "The Case of the Fancy Figures", was missing about a minute of dialog in the initial Region 1 DVD release.
-Subsequent issues have included the full unedited version with the exception of one episode from the Season 7, Volume 1, disc 1, "The Case Of The Nebulous Nephew, the closing credits were substituted with the closing credits from S8, V2, D2,"The Case of The Sad Sicilian.")
-Episodes broadcast in syndicated re-runs are usually heavily edited, to allow for more commercial time.
+Subsequent issues have included the full unedited version with the exception of one episode from the Season 7, Volume 1, disc 1, "The Case Of The Nebulous Nephew, the closing credits were substituted with the closing credits from S8, V2, D2,"The Case of The Sad Sicilian".)

 In April 2008, a special 50th anniversary DVD set was released with selected episodes from the then-unreleased Seasons 3–9.
 Barbara Hale, sometimes joined by director and producer Arthur Marks, provides an on-camera introduction to each episode.
 Bonus material includes the 1956 film tests of Burr and Hopper, just discovered in the CBS vaults; interviews with Hale, Marks, and CBS executive Anne Roberts Nelson; a short documentary about Erle Stanley Gardner; a cast appearance on Pantomime Quiz; a 1958 Person to Person segment in which Burr (at his home in Malibu) is interviewed by Charles Collingwood; two CBS News Nightwatch interviews of Burr by Charlie Rose; the anti-smoking public service announcement William Talman made on behalf of the American Cancer Society shortly before his death from lung cancer; and the first of the made-for-TV movies, Perry Mason Returns.
 Film historian Stuart Galbraith IV called the 50th anniversary set "a must-have … especially for its extra features".